mahmoud/lithoxyl/docs/overview.rst

   * Segmenting and naming aspects of an application

 Now, we are ready to add the third: publishing log events to the appropriate handlers, called Sinks.
-Records can carry all sort of useful messages and measurements.
+Records can carry all manner of messages and measurements.
 That variety is only surpassed by the Sinks, which handle aggregation and persistence, through log files, network streams, and much more.
 Before getting into those complexities, let's configure our ``app_log`` with a simple but very useful sink::